 Zucchini Slice Muffins that are not for the faint of heart.
-A favourite in our Zucchini recipes collection you my friend are going to make these, then you are going to dip them in sriracha sauce!!
-Your eyes are going to water a little bit and you are going to LOVE it!!
+A favourite in our Zucchini recipes collection you my friend are going to make these, then dip them in sriracha sauce!!
+Your eyes are going to water a little and you are going to LOVE it!!

 This recipe is very similar to our Gluten Free Zucchini Slice recipe.
 The main difference being this one is vegetarian, whereas that one has bacon.
-Plus that one is cooked as one whole sheet of slice and this recipe is cooked using a muffin pan.
+Plus that one is cooked as one whole sheet of slice and this recipe uses a muffin pan.

 About zucchini slice muffins